denten-books/plain-text/main.md

-the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into tideways of comprehension and readability *for* readers and writers (subjects whose loss Kittler laments).
+the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as *subjects* whose loss Kittler laments).
 Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

 We are accustomed of thinking of modern computing as a pinnacle of calculating, computational devices.
-That is the story the reader gets in Kittler's media history and in David Golumbia's excellent *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
-The historical links between computation and the military industrial complex, cannot be denied.
-But the links are contingent, rather than necessary connections.
+That is the story the reader gets in Kittler's media history and in David Golumbia's provacotive *Cultural Logic of Computation.*
+The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
+The historical links between computation and the military industrial complex cannot be denied.
+But the links are contingent rather than necessary connections.
 In moving towards a notion of critical computing, we are able to draw on a multiplicity of historical practices that suggest an alternative mode of engagement with the computational environment, one in which literature has plenty to say.

 The personal computer governing the production of textuality today emerged from